birchpoplar/revbot/README.md

 ## Goals

 Create environment with API endpoints for creating and managing customers, contracts, revenue segments and invoices in a SaaS-like construct.

-Ultimate goal is to interface with an LLM enabling natural language specification of revenue contracts and demonstrate the translation to an accounting ledger with compliant revenue recognition.
+Interface with an LLM enabling natural language specification of revenue contracts and demonstrate the translation to an accounting ledger with compliant revenue recognition.
+See https://github.com/birchpoplar/revbot_agent for working prototype, using the https://www.fixie.ai/ platform.

 ## Main Definitions